 A “cookie” is a piece of code that is sent from a website and stored on the user’s computer.
 It allows the site to track the user as they move around the web.

-As those consumers move on to browse other websites that sell ad space, an ad for your store (or even the specific product they added to their basket) can follow them–increasing conversion rates for abandoned carts from 8% to 26%.
+As those consumers move on to browse other websites that sell ad space, an ad for your store (or even the specific product they added to their basket) can follow them.
 You can add more people to the sales funnel with a Google ad sending people to your website, and then follow them around the web after they leave.

 Multichannel Marketing: Best Practices